astropy/astroquery/docs/eso/eso.rst

 Identify available surveys
 --------------------------

-The list of available suveys can be obtained with :meth:`astroquery.eso.EsoClass.list_surveys` as follows:
+The list of available surveys can be obtained with :meth:`astroquery.eso.EsoClass.list_surveys` as follows:

 .. code-block:: python